Jalapeño Cheddar Focaccia

 What is the best pan to use for focaccia?

 I suggest an aluminum, non-stick pan.
-Glass is a very poor conductor of heat and I don’t recommend it.
-Having the right baking tools makes all the difference in your recipes.
+Glass is a very poor conductor of heat.
 Linked below is the exact baking pan I use for all my focaccia recipes.
 Shop my exact 9″x13″ Baking Pan here (Affiliate link)

 Can I use active dry yeast instead of instant yeast to make focaccia?

-Focaccia is best enjoyed same day.
 Store leftovers at room temperature, wrapped completely in plastic wrap and a tea towel, up to two days.
-This method of wrapping helps retain moisture and keeps it fresh and soft.
-It does take away the crusty skin of bread but you are left with a soft, edible bread, instead of a hard, dry loaf.
 It makes amazing sandwiches the next day.
+Always toast leftover focaccia in the oven to revive the texture.
 If your focaccia has toppings like cheeses and meats, please consume same day.
-It should never be stored in the refrigerator.
+It should never be stored in the refrigerator as the environment is very drying.

 Your feedback is valuable to us.
 If you have any questions, please let me know in the comments.
 If you try my recipes and love them, please take a moment to leave a five star review.
 Thank you for being part of the Bake Cook Repeat community!
 Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.